| The language we use in

 meaningless.
 Even the person whom you most admire as a pinnacle

+of spiritual strength has plenty of vulnerable points.
 The fact that God loves us distinctively inspires us also to

 accept the uniqueness he has given to other believers.
 And it